djhemath/hemath.dev/content/blog/webassembly/build-your-first-webassembly-project.md

 You can find the full code for this project - [here](https://github.com/djhemath/Webassembly-demos/tree/main/random-color-generator)

 ## Conclusion
-In this post, we’ve taken our first steps in  WebAssembly by writing simple C code, compiling it into WASM using Emscripten, and integrating it with JavaScript to build a functional random color generator.
+In this post, we've taken our first steps in  WebAssembly by writing simple C code, compiling it into WASM using Emscripten, and integrating it with JavaScript to build a functional random color generator.
 While this project is just the beginning, it shows the power and flexibility of WebAssembly in bringing high-performance code to the web.

 With WebAssembly, you can unlock new possibilities for building faster, more efficient web applications.
-In future posts, we’ll explore more advanced use cases, like image processing, to further understand how WebAssembly can enhance performance and extend JavaScript’s capabilities.
+In future posts, we'll explore more advanced use cases, like image processing, to further understand how WebAssembly can enhance performance and extend JavaScript's capabilities.

 Stay tuned for more hands-on examples and deeper dives into WebAssembly